Want to represent your community?

 For a full list of powers and duties for Town Councils please visit the National Association of Local Councils website.

 Of course the exact amount of time that is involved as a local Councillor will depend on what commitment you can make.
 Ilfracombe Town Council holds one annual meeting and 12 Full Council meetings per year.
-In addition to these, members would be expected to join either the Planning or Finance Committees, whose meetings are held monthly.
-Other areas where councillors may get involved could be attending meetings of local organisations, and taking up issues on behalf of members of the public.
+In addition to these, members would be expected to join either the Planning, Staffing or Finance Committees, whose meetings are held monthly.
+Other areas where councillors may get involved could be attending meetings of local organisations, community groups and taking up issues on behalf of members of the public.

 You have to be: